 Long-term Debt.
-As of June 30, 2019, the Town of Harrells had no outstanding debt.
+As of June 30, 2020, the Town of Harrells had no outstanding debt.

 North Carolina general statutes limit the amount of general obligation debt that a unit of government can issue to 8 percent of the total assessed value of taxable property located within that government's boundaries.
+The Town is well below that limit.